bparanj/crystal/programming/iac/docs/ansible/vpc.md

 3. 192.168.0.0/16 (192.168.0.0 - 192.168.255.255):
    - This range provides 65,536 available IP addresses.
-   - It is commonly used for small networks or home networks.
+   - It is  used for small networks or home networks.

 When choosing the IP address range for your VPC, consider the following guidelines: